Alpha Sigma Phi (Philippines): Gregorio Araneta University Foundation

-Central Mindanao University, Musuan, Bukidnon, 1959
+Central Mindanao University

-This group was organized by Tomas Gavarra, with the assistance of Ramon del Carmen as Faculty Adviser.
-This group used the name "Agricultural Students of the Philippines" and its acronym ASP was represented by the Greek letters Alpha Sigma Phi.
+This group was organized in 1959 at the Central Mindanao University, Musuan, in Bukidnon by Tomas Gavarra, with the assistance of Ramon del Carmen as Faculty Adviser.
+This group used the name Agricultural Students of the Philippines, and its acronym ASP was represented by the Greek letters Alpha Sigma Phi.

 Some of its members organized chapters in other schools.
 A chapter was established at Rafael Palma College in Tagbilaran City, now University of Bohol.
-This group known as Theta Chapter played a role in developing ties with the Silliman group which eventually gave impetus to the formation of a national organization.
+This group, known as the Theta chapter played a role in developing ties with the Silliman group, which eventually gave impetus to the formation of a national organization.